collectivexyz/revolution-protocol/README.md

 The top piece is auctioned off every day as an ERC721 [VerbsToken](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/VerbsToken.sol) via the [AuctionHouse](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/AuctionHouse.sol).

 The auction proceeds are split with the creator(s) of the art piece, and the rest is sent to the owner of the auction contract.
 The winner of the auction receives an ERC721 of the art piece.
-The creator receives an amount of ERC20 governance tokens and a share of the winning bid.
+The creator receives an amount of RevolutionPoints and a share of the winning bid.

-The ERC20 tokens the creator receives is calculated by the [RevolutionPointsEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/RevolutionPointsEmitter.sol).
-Both the ERC721 and the ERC20 governance token have voting power to vote on art pieces in the **CultureIndex**.
+The RevolutionPoints the creator receives is calculated by the [RevolutionPointsEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/RevolutionPointsEmitter.sol).
+Both the ERC721 and the RevolutionPoints have voting power to vote on art pieces in the **CultureIndex**.

 # relevant contracts

 ## CultureIndex

 [**CultureIndex.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/CultureIndex.sol) is a directory of uploaded art pieces that anyone can add media to.
-Owners of an ERC721 or ERC20 can vote weighted by their balance on any given art piece.
+Owners of an ERC721 or RevolutionPoints can vote weighted by their balance on any given art piece.

 <img width="817" alt="culture index" src="https://github.com/collectivexyz/revolution-protocol/blob/main/readme-img/culture-index.png">